Menu

 Checklist

-- Read the fit and no-fit sections carefully instead of relying only on ranking position.
+8. Review fit and no-fit scenarios before relying on ranking position.

 Common pitfalls